 At 9 pm each night, the City Hornblower blows the Wakeman’s Horn, or Charter Horn, at each of the four corners of the stone obelisk in Ripon Market Place.

 The custom dates to AD 886 when King Alfred granted Ripon its first charter in the shape of a horn.
 A Wakeman was appointed to patrol the city at night.
 The sound of the horn reassured the people of Ripon that they could take to their beds knowing that the Wakeman was on duty.

 The Celtic festival of Beltane – ‘bright fire’ – marked the starting point of summer and the time of light and growth to come following the dark days of winter.
 Cattle were put out to pasture and fires were lit – their flames, smoke and ashes were considered to have protective powers.

 May Day is an incarnation of Beltane.
-Traditionally, greenery and flowers were collected and celebrations have included the crowning of a May Queen and dancing round the maypole.
+Traditionally, greenery and flowers were collected and celebrations have included the crowning of a May Queen and dancing around the maypole.